 - Our attorneys have earned recognition as Top Lawyers by Washingtonian Magazine, Washington, D.C.
 Super Lawyers, and Best Lawyers in America.

 - We offer free consultations so potential clients can learn more about their legal options before committing to representation.

-These are just a few reasons to consider Koonz McKenney Johnson & DePaolis LLP to represent your Washington, D.C. e-scooter case and pursue compensation on your behalf.
+These are just a few reasons to consider Koonz McKenney Johnson & DePaolis LLP to represent your Washington, D.C. motor scooter accident case and pursue compensation on your behalf.